top of page

 A different kind of work/stay Program

-The Abundance Community Farm "Hands on the Land: A Land & Community Stewardship" residential program is an invitation to remember a new, yet ancient way of being human — one rooted in land, with shared labour, and real belonging.
+The Abundance Community Farm "Hands on the Land: A Land & Community Stewardship" residential program, which runs from May to the end of October, is an invitation to remember a new, yet ancient way of being human — one rooted in land, with shared labour, and real belonging.
 In a time of ecological and social unraveling, we return to land and community as teachers.
 At Abundance Community Farm, we tend soil and relationships side by side, learning how shared work, compassionate communication, and reverence for the Earth can restore what has been fragmented by individualism and extraction.

 Through regenerative farming, shared living, and relational practices, participants learn not only how to grow food, but how to live together with care, accountability, and presence.
 This is a space to practice a more ecocentric, connected way of life — one our collective future depends on.